slackapi/node-slack-sdk/docs/_packages/oauth.md

       // return a state string that references saved options in DB return randomState;
     },
+    /**
-    // verifyStateParam's first argument is a date object and the second argument is a string representing the state
+     * verifyStateParam's first argument is a date object and the second argument is a string representing the state
-    // verifyStateParam is expected to return an object representing installUrlOptions
+     * verifyStateParam is expected to return an object representing installUrlOptions
+     * @note You must set `legacyStateVerification: true` if you want `verifyStateParam` to be called on the server side */
     verifyStateParam: (date, state) => {
       // fetch saved installOptions from DB using state reference const installUrlOptions = myDB.get(randomState);
       return installUrlOptions;
-    }
+    },
   },
 });
 ```